Billiam/hardcoverapp.koplugin/README.md

 From this menu you can also update your current page and book rating, and add a new journal entry

-Touch and hold the book rating menu item to clear your current rating.
+Tap and hold the book rating menu item to clear your current rating.

 ### Add a journal entry quote